COBALT-lensing/COBALT-lensing.github.io/index.markdown

 ## Welcome to the COBALT Website

-The COBALT project is the brainchild of astrophysicist and elite powerlifter, Matt Middleton.
+The COBALT consortium is the brainchild of astrophysicist Dr Matt Middleton and is intended to exploit the science resulting from self-lensing searches in the near future.